cbroms/ranker/README.md

 Ranking phrases that are under and overused.

-The client is built with Sapper (Svelte) and the backend is a Polka (Node) server.
+The client is built with Sapper (Svelte) and the backend is an Express (Node) server.
 It uses MongoDB as a database.

 ## Development

 Create a `.env` file that contains:

 ```
-DB_CONN= { your MongoDB connection string }
+DB_CONN= <your MongoDB connection string>
-CORS_ORIGINS=["http://localhost:3000", { any other origins you'd like to whitelist } ]
+CORS_ORIGINS=["http://localhost:3000", <any other origins you'd like to whitelist> ]
 API_CONN=http://localhost:5000
 ```